react-epfl/graasp-developers/source/index.html.md

 }
 ```

-In order to create an `app-instance-resource` one needs to make a `POST` request to `/app-instance-resources`.
+In order to create an `AppInstanceResource` one needs to make a `POST` request to `/app-instance-resources`.

 The request's body should contain a JSON object similar to the one provided in the example.

 **JSON object's properties:**

-  - **appInstance:** The `app-instance`'s ID.
+  - **appInstance:** The `AppInstance`'s ID.
 Mandatory.
   - **data:** Any valid JSON.
 Defaults to `null`.
   - **type:** Some string representing the type of data being saved.
 This property can later be used to
-  filter results while fetching `app-instance-resources`.
+  filter results while fetching `AppInstanceResource` objects.
   - **format:** Some string representing the format of the data being saved.
 Similarly to `type`, this property can later be used to
-  filter results while fetching `app-instance-resources`.
+  filter results while fetching `AppInstanceResource` objects.
-  - **visibility:** The possible values are `private` or `public.
-A private `app-instance-resource` can only be read in the context of its specific app and user pair.
-A 'public' `app-instance-resource` can be accessed in the context of other apps and users.
+  - **visibility:** The possible values are `private` or `public`.
+A private `AppInstanceResource` can only be read in the context of its specific app and user pair.
+A 'public' `AppInstanceResource` can be accessed in the context of other apps and users.
 Defaults to `private`.

-The resulting `app-instance-resource` JSON object will be returned after a successful create request.
+The resulting `AppInstanceResource` JSON object will be returned after a successful create request.

 ## Get